roryl/zsx/README.md

 HTMX seeks to add new non-standard “hypermedia” features to HTML.
 Essentially, it allows turning any element into a link, button, GET/POST/PATCH.
 This is not semantic and means that applications built in HTMX cannot work with JavaScript turned off.

+We explicitly do not like that any element on the page can be an interaction point, instead [Links, Forms, and Buttons Are All You (mostly) Need](#links-forms-and-buttons-are-all-you-mostly-need).

 ### Unpoly.js

 Unpoly.js is probably the closest philosophically to ZSX.
-However I consider it’s feature set needlessly complex.
+However I consider it’s feature set more complex than I desire.
 I believe there are only a few necessary conventions that we need.
-Unpoly drifts away from semantic HTML with layers and other non-browser features.
+Unpoly drifts away from semantic HTML with features like layers.
 In comparison, ZSX only enhances fundamental browser behavior.

 Unpoly also has a lot of configurations for targeting different elements, parents, children, appending, prepending and automatically choosing ambiguous cases.
-I consider this needless complexity.
+I consider these uncessary and an anti-pattern.

 Instead, with ZSX, you control your HTML, the IDs, and classes you wish to target.
 This makes it easier to maintain your HTML and understand your content updates.
 You can always look at the source HTML and know exactly what will happen.

 ### Turbo / Hotwire

 Turbo is also another strategy to “dramatically reduce the amount of custom JavaScript” but it has different goals.
-It provides features like ‘Frames’ and ‘Streams’ to add additional architectural options for building web applications that are beyond what I believe are necessary.
+It provides features like ‘Frames’ and ‘Streams’ to add additional architectural options.
+I believe that Turbo goes beyond what I believe satisfies that [URLs and HTTP is the Right Architecture](#urls-and-http-is-the-right-architecture)

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)